Broadway at the Beach: History

 The façade of the 2700-seat Palace Theatre received major damage from Hurricane Matthew in October 2016.
 Along with water damage, the situation led the city to declare the building "unfit for human occupancy" in January 2017 unless repairs were made.
 Hurricane Bonnie caused similar damage in 1998, but the theater had been more successful and repairs were still possible.
 On April 11, 2017, Chapin Company said the building would be torn down; the building was demolished starting April 25, 2017.

 One of the new attractions for 2018 was the 360 Observation Wheel, a 156 ft Ferris Wheel with 36 gondolas that will seat six, and a million lights that can flash along with music.
 In August 2018, a 4D ride based on The Simpsons opened, housed in a replica of The Aztec theater from the series.
 Next door, a gift shop modeled after Kwik-E-Mart sells in-series merchandise such as Buzz Cola, Lard Lad Donuts, and Squishees.

-It was announced on December 11, 2018, that Broadway Louie's, a sports and karaoke bar, would be closing after 20 years following the venues New Year's Eve bash.
+It was announced on December 11, 2018, that Broadway Louie's, a sports and karaoke bar, would be closing after 20 years following the venue's New Year's Eve bash.
 No reason was given for the closing of the venue.

 On August 8, 2019, after 23 years, the AMC Classic Broadway 16 had its final showings and later closed.
-It previously operated as a Carmike theater before AMC acquired Carmike.
-Also, there was an additional theater called the IMAX Theater which later became the Big-D Theater that was operated by Carmike and later AMC.
-It was demolished a month later in September.
+It had operated as a Carmike theater before AMC acquired Carmike.
+It had once been IMAX Theater, which became the Big-D Theater operated by Carmike, and later AMC.
+It was demolished in September, 2019.

-On March 15, 2021, it was announced that there is a new tenant for the space previously occupied by Oz nightclub.
-The Charles Bach Wonders Theatre will be moving into the space and will begin offering three show daily starting on June 4, 2021.
+On March 15, 2021, it was announced that there was a new tenant for the space previously occupied by Oz nightclub.
+The Charles Bach Wonders Theatre planned to move into the space and to begin offering three show daily starting on June 4, 2021.

-On April 17, 2021, Broadway at the Beach announced the return of weekly firework shows this summer as well as several new merchants.
-The firework shows will return in June with shows taking place every Tuesday starting June 8.
-New merchants include: Byrd's Famous Cookies (a cookie, snack and gift company), Fresh-Up (a lite bite eatery featuring smoothies, juices, bubble waffles and other treats), The Broadway Theater (feature Le Grand Cirque as its very first show from May 20 through the end of October.
-Hot Jersey Nights Christmas Special will be featured in November and December), Retro Active 2.
-Located next to Build A Bear Workshop (a must-stop shop for the best in pop culture and music from the ’90s through the favorites of today) IT'SUGAR recently opened a Sour Patch Kids store inside their space for both sweet and sour candy fans.
+On April 17, 2021, Broadway at the Beach announced the return of weekly firework shows that summer, as well as several new merchants.
+New merchants include Byrd's Famous Cookies, Fresh-Up, the Broadway Theater, and Retro Active 2.
+Located next to Build A Bear Workshop, IT'SUGAR recently opened a Sour Patch Kids store inside their spac for both sweet and sour candy fans.